 By Laura Newcomer

 Crowdfunding is more popular than ever.
-In fact, research suggests this fundraising industry will grow to a whopping $300 billion by 2025.
+In fact, research suggests this fundraising industry is projected to grow to $300 billion by 2030.

 If that number has your eyes jumping out of your head, you’re not alone.

 A huge variety of nonprofits, startups, and even individual people tap into crowdfunding to advance their goals.
 Crowdfunding represents a seriously huge pie, and we think every organization working for good deserves to enjoy a piece of it.

 Ready to give crowdfunding a try?

 Let us take the intimidation out of it with this guide to what crowdfunding is and how it works.
 Learn about its perks and challenges, and strategies to launch a successful crowdfunding campaign and find crowdfunding platforms to help you get started.

 Crowdfunding is a way to raise small amounts of money for a project or cause from a large group of donors.
 It’s called crowdfunding because it arises from the collective effort of a broad range of supporters.